HansDanielsson/Mjukvarutestare-Frontend/README.md

 This project is made with JavaScript and HTML to simulate a simple frontend home page with login and password authentication.
 It includes an database to store the login and password information in raw data, with this db schemas:
 Tables: users
-Columns:
-  id - int PK, AutoIncrement
-  username - string, unique
-  password - string
+Columns: id - int PK, AutoIncrement, username - string, unique, password - string

 For testing it exist an coverage report with the following results:
+### Coverage report
 PASS Test/UserManager.test.js
+PASS Test/UserDatabase.test.js
 ------------------|---------|----------|---------|---------|-------------------
 File              | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s
 ------------------|---------|----------|---------|---------|-------------------